A Nasty Business

 “That sick bastard knows what the matter is,” she snarls, gesturing with one of her blades.

 Jake risks taking his eyes off of Scarlet for a glance over his shoulder.
 Jerrold appears calm, almost grinning at Scarlet’s fury.
-He has yet to draw his longsword again, which is presently back in its scabbard.
+He has yet to draw his sword again, which is presently back in its scabbard.

 “Hamfrd,” says Jake, nodding towards the wagon that Scarlet has just returned from.
 “Go tell me what’s going on, please.”